zhangbaozhe/zhangbaozhe/README.md

 I'am Baozhe, currently an undergraduate student at The Chinese University of Hong Kong, Shenzhen.
 My major is computer engineering.
 I am interested in robotics and machine learning.
 Recently,
 - 🔭 I’m working on algorithms on quadrotor and machine-learning embedded controller.
-- 🌱 I’m working as a RA at Huzhou Institute of ZJU.
+- 🌱 I’m working as a RA at FAST Lab, Huzhou Institute of ZJU.

 I am also interested in analog photography.
 Check my [website](https://zhangbaozhe.github.io) to see some of my pictures.

 📫 How to reach me:
 - My school email: baozhezhang@link.cuhk.edu.cn
-- My personal email: zhang.baozhe2000@gmail.com / 907711755@qq.com / baozhezhang2000@163.com (mainly for job)
+- My personal email: zhang.baozhe2000@gmail.com / 907711755@qq.com / baozhezhang2000@163.com (mainly for jobs)
 - WeChat: baozhezhang2000